5 Different Types of Paint Sprayers: Which is Right for You?

 5. Gravity Feed Paint Sprayer

+The gravity feed is not a subcategory of paint sprayers but a design element used in various systems.
 The gravity feed spray gun (so named for the fact that the paint feed reservoir rests atop the sprayer) is another unit designed for producing a fine finish.
-Much like the HVLP, it can produce a variety of different coats on the work surface.
+Much like the HVLP, it can produce various coats on the work surface.

-With the siphoning element situated on the top of the gun, the gravity feed sprayer requires much less pressure than other options.
-The result is extreme precision, no overspray, and a very small cleanup.
-This type of sprayer is very commonly used for spraying cars, which it truly excels at.
+With the siphoning element on the top of the gun, the gravity feed sprayer requires much less pressure than other options.
+The result is extreme precision, no overspray, and minimal cleanup.
+This sprayer is often used for spraying cars, which it truly excels at.

-You won’t use this approach with larger jobs, but it is a good way to add a more refined touch to your work.
-The gravity sprayer first hit the scene in the context of automotive work.
-It was especially prized for its ability to lay down clear coats of paint.
+You won’t use this approach with larger jobs, but it is an excellent way to add a more refined touch to your work.
+The gravity sprayer was first employed for automotive work.
+It’s especially prized for its ability to lay down clear coats of paint.
 Now, however, it’s used for a wide range of projects.

 Works well for: Spraying your car